Should You Supplement School Speech Therapy with Private Sessions?

 How much does speech therapy cost?

 Your health insurance may cover speech therapy to some extent.
 The greatest benefit to using health insurance is that it saves you money.
-However, every health plan will vary in terms of how much of the cost is covered, how long speech therapy is covered, and which providers are in-network with the insurance company.
+Every health plan will vary in terms of how much of the cost is covered, how long speech therapy is covered, and which providers are in-network with the insurance company.
 This article explains the pros and cons of using insurance versus paying for speech therapy yourself, out of pocket.
 It also offers tips for finding affordable therapy, so you can get your child the support they need to communicate clearly and confidently.